 Filipino cassava cake is never complete without a topping.
 That is what makes it special from other cassava recipes.
-In this recipe, I have included two kinds of topping you can use for the cake.
+In this recipe, I have included two kinds of toppings you can use for the cake.
 Use alternatively based on preference.

 Here they are:

 Condensed Milk Topping

 The simplest topping you can use for the cake.
 You don't need any other ingredients.
 Just the milk.
 Pour it all over the cake and spread it evenly then bake until golden and caramelized.